-2.8.1 The EASA Approvals and Standardisation Directorate should review the EASA Visit Report FSDO and request the FAA to provide a corrective action plan in a timely manner, but not later than 3 months after the visit.
+2.8.1 The EASA Approvals and Standardisation Directorate should review the EASA Visit Report FSDO and request the FAA to provide a corrective action plan in a timely manner, but not later than 90 days after the visit.
 The EASA Standardisation Department shall be informed of the completion of the corrective action plan.
-Findings are to be discussed at least annually during the meeting of the JMCB.
+Findings are to be discussed annually during the meeting of the JMCB.